webclinic017/gotolong/README.md

  $ cd src/plan

  $ ./plan_invoke.sh

+Review the generated reports/plan-reports/*.csv

+# DEMAT DATA

-3. Download demat/demat-data/demat-data.csv from ICICI Direct (all holdings, all txns in csv format)
+Download demat data from ICICI Direct (all holdings, all txns in csv format) in data/demat-data/demat-data.csv

 Fix any discrepancy by running following

  $ cd src/demat

  $ ./demat_invoke.sh

+ Review the generated reports/demat-reports/*.csv files

+ # TBD Data (To Be Done)

-4. To know units to be acquired in this quarter (with 6 month delay : 2 Quarter delay) Execute following
+To know units to be acquired in this quarter (with 6 month delay : 2 Quarter delay)

+Execute following

    $ cd src/tbd

    $ ./tbd-invoke.sh

+Review the generated files reports/tbd-reports/*.csv